 We strive to achieve and maintain WCAG 2.1 AA standards, but it is not always possible for all our content to be accessible.
 Where content is likely to create a barrier, we’ll state a reason, warn users and offer alternatives.

 If we have failed to identify a barrier, please contact the webteam.

 Links to other websites

-We link to other websites that may offer benefit to our users.
+We link to other websites that may offer benefit to our users, as well as embedding content provided by some external websites into some of our pages.
 This may include:

 - news websites

 - official information sources, such as GOV.UK or NHS.UK.

 We are not responsible for the accessibility of these or any other websites we do not manage; if you experience any accessibility issue with third-party content then please do inform us to make us aware of the problem, but please also raise it with the third-party content provider for resolution as we will be unable to act ourselves.

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the webteam.

 Page last updated: 18 January 2023